xtreme-shane-lattanzio/pal-tracker/readme.md

-Follow the instructions for your PAL course.
+This is the solution for the Spring Boot App lab.